 - Huanglong Middle Temple (Buddha Hall) – located approximately in the middle of Huanglong.
 Here for approximately 1 km follows somewhat less interesting walk – although with gorgeous mountain scenery;

-- Multi-Colored Pond (Wucai Chi) – uppermost system of travertine ponds at the springs which have formed the wonder of Huanglong.
+- Multi-Colored Pond (Wucai Chi) – the uppermost system of travertine ponds at the springs which have formed the wonder of Huanglong.
 Here are 693 ponds.
-Visitors who have managed to ascend all the 350 m are rewarded with unique scenery: gorgeous, multicolored travertine ponds, ancient temple and snow-capped Minshan mountains.
+Visitors who have managed to ascend all the 350 m are rewarded with unique scenery: gorgeous, multicolored travertine ponds, ancient temple, and snow-capped Minshan mountains.

-Stone Pagoda in the Pond (Shita Yuchi) – two small stone pagodas in one of the ponds – burials of ancient general from the times of Tang dynasty (7th – 10th century).
+Stone Pagoda in the Pond (Shita Yuchi) – two small stone pagodas in one of the ponds – burials of ancient general from the times of the Tang dynasty (7th – 10th century).
 Pagodas were built several centuries later and are almost totally covered with travertine.
 Only the spires are still seen.
 Thus the remnants of buried people are sealed and no one knows for sure – who lies there.